KDreynolds/SQLServe/README.md

 ## Why?

 - Because we can
-- Because it's funny
 - Because it makes people uncomfortable
 - Because SQL is technically Turing complete
+- Because Uncle Bob will probably hate it
-- Because why not?
+- Because I do whatever I want

 ## License